 Final Details and Message

-I pick a smaller detail brush to add more fine lines and definition.
-This helps highlight some parts of the rabbit.
+The artist picks a smaller detail brush to add fine lines and definition—enhancing certain parts of the rabbit.

-Once everything is dry, I write in the message: “You are the best thing about you.”
-Of course, feel free to write any text that suits your card.
+Once everything is dry, the artist writes the message: “You are the best thing about you.”

 And that’s it—this little rabbit postcard is complete!